 Story 4:

-Peter Biello: Georgia Gov. Brian Kemp said today that the state is scaling back its expectations of how many people it expects to cover under the Governor's Pathways to Coverage program by around 70,000 enrollees.
+Peter Biello: Georgia Gov. Brian Kemp said today that fewer people are eligible under the Governor's Pathways to Coverage program by around 70,000 enrollees.
 Pathways is open to people up to 100% of the federal poverty level, but requires those enrolled to prove 80 hours of work, volunteer time, or education each month in order to receive coverage.
 Just over 4,000 people had enrolled as of July.
 Gov. Kemp blames the low enrollment on Medicaid unwinding and a delay in the program's start, fueled by court battles with the federal government over its legitimacy.

 Brian Kemp: So we've had a tremendous amount that the agency's had to fight through.
 We're just now on the other side of that.
 So you're going to see 100% effort going into Pathways and access continue.